-I am an Assistant Professor of Philosophy at Iona College, where I also serve as a Neuroscience faculty advisor.
+I am an Assistant Professor of Philosophy at Iona College, where I also co-run the Neuroscience program.
 From 2017-2018 I was a Visiting Assistant Professor for the Scientific and Philosophical Studies of Mind Program at Franklin and Marshall College.
 From 2015-2017 I was a Lecturer in Philosophy at King's College London.
 From 2014-2015 I was a Visiting Assistant Professor in the Department of Philosophy at the University of Alabama.
-My research interests include philosophy of mind (especially action and moral psychology) and psychology, metaphysics (especially free will), and bioethics (including neuroethics and medical ethics).
+My research interests include philosophy of cognitive science (especially neuroscience and AI), philosophy of mind, metaphysics (especially free will), and bioethics (including neuroethics and medical ethics).

 Robyn Repko Waller

 Department of Philosophy

 For my appearance on The Free Will Show podcast to discuss science of free will in August 2021, see here.

 "Naturalistic Paradigms of Agency" (with Elisabeth Parés-Pujolràs), Early Career Joint Talk Series, Neurophilosophy of Free Will Research Group (September 2021).
 Watch it here.

 In October 2021, "The Case for Classical Compatibilism: Manipulation and Perspectival Judgments", Philosophy Department Colloquium, University of Delaware.

 In January 2022, Commenter, Eastern American Philosophical Association Meeting.